Recaptured fugitive Casey White returns to Alabama for court arraignment after being on the run from authorities for 11 days - KESQ

 Recaptured fugitive Casey White returns to Alabama for court arraignment after being on the run from authorities for 11 days

-Escaped inmate Casey White was returned to Alabama Tuesday night for his arraignment after he was captured following a car chase in Evansville, Indiana, Monday.
+Escaped inmate Casey White was brought back to Alabama late Tuesday night for his first court appearance since he was captured following a car chase in Evansville, Indiana, Monday.

 He returned without the corrections official he fled with, Vicky White, who authorities preliminarily believe shot herself in the head following the chase.
 She died from her injuries, authorities said.